valencik/mastersAPSC/documents/thesis/thesis.md

 The `simpapers:` command returns a list of NSR entries that are considered similar to the input selection.
 The command can take an author's name or NSR Keynumber as valid inputs [^keynumber-link].
 An example for author "A.J.Sarty" is shown in Figure @fig:simpapers-author.
-The method by which NSR entries are determined to be similar is discussed in [Cosine Similarity of NSR Selectors](#cosine-similarity-of-nsr-selectors).
+The method by which NSR entries are determined to be similar is discussed in the [Similar Papers](#similar-papers) section.

 [^keynumber-link]: NSR Keynumbers are the unique identifcation code given to each NSR entry.
 They are further discussed in the [NSR Data](#nsr-data) section.